What Is Pay For Performance (P4P) Marketing?

 Are There Any Other P4P Partnership Opportunities?

 The above “Qualities” and “Criteria” govern the potential for a Skyworks Pay For Performance Partnership.
-A business could potentially become more attractive to Skyworks if they could invest capital into the initial advertising, which would make it a “Partial P4P” pilot in the beginning.
+A business could potentially become more attractive to Skyworks by investing capital into the initial advertising media, which would make it a “Partial P4P” pilot in the beginning.

-Is There Any Disadvantage To A P4P Partnership?
+Are There Any Disadvantages To A P4P Partnership?

 Presuming your business qualifies and the marketing creates the intended result, the most obvious disadvantage would be long-term cost.
-It would be less expensive to pay several thousand dollars a month for marketing services than to pay a percentage for increasing sales.
-Of course, that’s why Skyworks is taking the marketing risk in the first place.
+It would be less expensive to pay several thousand dollars a month for marketing services than to pay a percentage of increasing sales.
+However, that’s why Skyworks is taking the marketing and business risk in the first place.
+Additionally, all the media created as part of a P4P partnership, including websites, videos, TV commercials, graphics, print ads, Internet ads, radio spots, etc., is owned by Skyworks Marketing, whereby in a traditional arrangement, the media properties are purchased and owned by the client.
+(Of course any media properties already created and owned by the client remain the client’s property).

 What’s The Next Step?